 Before she accepted the director role at Von Lintel, Olsen was the director of Kopeikin Gallery and ran her own gallery, Kaycee Olsen Gallery, also in Los Angeles.
 This extensive experience in the gallery world makes her a sought-after portfolio reviewer and jury member for awards and competitions around the world.

-We are thrilled that Olsen has agreed to offer her expertise as a juror in our Portrait Awards 2018.
-In the conversation below, Olsen spoke with associate editor Coralie Kraft about fostering a relationship with a gallery, how to tell if your work will appeal to the gallery team, and the most important question to ask yourself when considering an offer for representation.
-Read on for more—
+In this conversation for LensCulture, Olsen speaks with associate editor Coralie Kraft about fostering a relationship with a gallery, how to tell if your work will appeal to the gallery team, and the most important question to ask yourself when considering an offer for representation.

 LensCulture: To start, I know that you ran your own gallery for a while—Kaycee Olsen Gallery—before you became Director at Von Lintel.
 Can you give me an overview of how you ended up where you are?